nubcico/EAV/README.md

 Trainer = Transformer_Audio.AudioModelTrainer(data, model_path=mod_path, sub =f"subject_{sub:02d}",
                                                       num_classes=5, weight_decay=1e-5, lr=0.005, batch_size = 8)
 ```
-The 'AudioModelTrainer' class utilizes the following implementation to load the AST model from the Hugging Face Transformers library:
+The 'AudioModelTrainer' class is designed to train and fine-tune this model effectively.
+It leverages PyTorch and the Hugging Face Transformers library to adapt the AST model for the emotion classification task.

 ```sh
 from transformers import AutoModelForAudioClassification ...